Assignment instruction video for the online Global Evangelism course at Nazarene Bible College

 Incomplete work: "I" grade

 "Incomplete ("I") indicates unfinished work at the end of a course due to extenuating circumstances.
 A student must request the "I" from the professor, justifying the reason for the request.
-When granted, an "I" grades must be removed during the following quarter or the grade automatically becomes an "F".
-Thus, an incomplete incurred during the spring quarter must be removed by the beginning of the fall quarter."
+When granted, an "I" grade must be removed during the following quarter or the grade automatically becomes an "F".
+Thus, an Incomplete grade incurred during the spring quarter must be removed by the beginning of the fall quarter."

 An incomplete may only be given if the professor believes the missing work does not require the interaction of other students.